redhat-buildpacks/poc/README.md

 # Poc development

-This project has been designed in order to validate if we can parse a `Dockerfile` to build an image locally using different go `lib such as: buildah, containers/image, containers/storage, ...` and next to access the content of the new layer(s) created as part of the container root FS.
+This project has been designed in order to validate if we can parse a `Dockerfile` to build an image locally using different go modules such as: `kaniko, buildah, containers/image, containers/storage, ...` and next to extract the content of the new layer(s) created under the container root FS.

 ## Kaniko application